 Here is a new version of my delicious spicy peanut sauce recipe.
-It’s now quick, easy and even more delicious with peanut butter, ginger, garlic, onion, coconut milk, soy sauce, maple syrup, rice vinegar and chili.
+It’s now quick, easy and even more delicious with peanut butter, ginger, lime, oat milk, soy sauce, maple syrup and chili.

 What can you serve the peanut sauce with?